|

 crashed,

-I didn't know then that a crash was an emergency.
-We went to
+didn't know then that his behaviour constituted an emergency.

-home and searched on the internet and found some online support.
-The
+went home and searched on the internet and found an online support group.
+The people there

-people there recommended sub-cutaneous fluids once Thomas was home from
+recommended subcutaneous fluids once Thomas was home from the vet's.
+I

 treatment for four solid days and nights, yet sadly his numbers did not